ntnu-bioopt/mnf/README.md

-Line-by-line noise removal of hyperspectral using an algorithm based on the MNF transform.
+Line-by-line noise removal of hyperspectral images using an algorithm based on the MNF transform.

 For use of this source code, please cite A. Bjorgan, L. L. Randeberg, "Real-time noise removal for line-scanning hyperspectral devices using a Minimum Noise Fraction-based approach", Sensors X(x), pp. XX-XX (2015).
-DOI:XXXXXXXXXXXXXXXXXXXXX.
+DOI:XXXXXXXXXXXXXXXXXXXXX (reference will be updated when paper is submitted, currently in press).
 Theory can be found in the same paper.

 RUNNING

 mnf is run from the command line. ./mnf filename --option1 --option2 ..., or mnf.exe filename --option1 --option2 ... .
 See ./mnf --help for
 options.
+BIL-interleaved ENVI images are assumed.

 The line-by-line algorithm is run when the --line-by-line option is set.
 When it is not set, the ordinary MNF transform is run.